The Norwegian Flight

 It's always funny to look forward to something for so long and and then it absolutely meet every expectation you had about it.
 That was the entire journey over here for us.

 We landed in LAX and what a fucking airport.
 So crazy and confusing.
 We took a shuttle over to the international terminal and unfortunately had to go to the ticket desk outside of security.
 That didn't end up being so bad though.
 At first we were standing in a long line at the Norwegian counter, but within minutes they opened up a "Premium" desk and we got in and out of there.
-Upon reaching security, we were told to go to the "Premium" boarding line, which meant we avoided the huge crowds there.
+Upon reaching security, we were told to go to the "Premium" boarding line, which meant we avoided huge crowds once again.

 And then we were able to enter the promise land: the lounge.